efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-09-dd-tower-wind-and-earth-dimension.md

 ### Event Information

-- This event lasts from the 9th to the 16th of February.
+- This event lasts from the 9th to the 16th of March.
 - Your life points carry over between duels in the event.
 - If your life points hit 0, you must wait until they recover or use a LP Potion.
 - You can obtain 3 LP Potions a day from playing Ranked Duels.